 "Supporters are the heart and soul of any Football Club and it's really encouraging that Stoke City recognises the need to have an effective mechanism for engaging with its supporter base.
 The arrival of the Supporters Council is a really exciting development which has the potential to put Stoke City at the leading edge of how to do that."

 The Supporters Council is constructed of three categories of membership; direct representation, general seats and specialist seats which will extend across a wide cross section of Season Card holders and Members:

 - Direct representation allows any democratically constructed Branch of the Supporters Club with 200 or more members to appoint a member of the Council.

-- There are eight general seats elected from an electorate comprising all Season Ticket holders and Members eligible to stand in this category.
+- There are eight general seats elected from an electorate comprising all Season Card holders and Members eligible to stand in this category.

-- Specialists seats are being occupied by elected members from the following categories: registered disabled supporters, corporate members, two Season Card holders from the family area (one of whom must be under the age of 18) and Season Card holders from the Q-railing Stand Upper and Lower Tier, Boothen End, Novus Stand and Marston's Pedigree Stand.
+- Specialists seats are being occupied by elected members from the following categories: registered disabled supporters, corporate members, two Season Card holders from the Family Area (one of whom must be under the age of 18) and Season Card holders from the Q-railing Stand Upper and Lower Tier, Boothen End, DPD Stand and Sharp Stand.
 There is also a Season Card holder under the age of 18 years old.